microsoftarchive/Cocos2dGame-v3.7/README.md

-# cocos2d-x-3.7-quickstart
+## cocos2d-x-3.7-quickstart
 Cocos2d-x v3.7 Windows 10 quick start challenge for OSCON 2015

-##How to install the cocos2d-x v3.4 quick start challenge
+###How to install the cocos2d-x v3.4 quick start challenge

-Download the zip file version of this repo and unzip the folder.
+1. Download the zip file version of this repo and unzip the folder.
+2. Rename the unzipped folder to Cocos2dGame-v3.7
-Put the Cocos2dGame-v3.7 Folder into c:\labs (or wherever you need it to be)
+3. Put the Cocos2dGame-v3.7 Folder into c:\labs (or wherever you need it to be)

-##How to create a cocos2d-x v3.4 quick start challenge game
+###How to create a cocos2d-x v3.4 quick start challenge game

 Open a console window and enter: